shweppsie/phpipam_bind/README.md

 1. In templates put your zone files (minus the hosts the script adds from phpipam) but replace the serial with `${serial}`.
 1. Add build_dns.py to you crontab.

-Licence does not apply to libraries I have include: phpipam.py and rijndael.py (see headers on the individual files).